Oil in bear market as supply rises and demand growth slows

 LONDON (Reuters) - Oil prices fell to multi-month lows on Friday as global supply increased and investors worried about the impact on fuel demand from of lower economic growth and trade disputes.

-Benchmark Brent LCOc1 crude oil fell to its lowest since early April, down more than 18 percent since reaching four-year highs at the beginning of October.
-Brent was 30 cents a barrel lower at $70.35 by 0850 GMT, down 3.5 percent for the week and more than 15 percent this quarter.
+Benchmark Brent crude oil LCOc1 fell below $70 a barrel for the first time since early April, down more than 18 percent since reaching four-year highs at the beginning of October.

+Brent fell 66 cents to a low of $69.99 a barrel before recovering slightly to trade around $70.10 by 1010 GMT, down 3.5 percent for the week and more than 15 percent this quarter.

-U.S. light crude oil dropped 40 cents to $60.27, set for a fifth weekly fall, down 4.5 percent this week and more than 21 percent since early October.
+U.S. light crude oil CLc1 was 55 cents lower at $60.12, down 4.7 percent this week and off more than 20 percent since early October, putting it officially in “bear market” territory, borrowing a definition commonly used in stock markets.

-“Oil prices ... are now officially in a bear market,” said William O’Loughlin, investment analyst at Rivkin Securities.
+“There is no slowing down the bear train,” said Stephen Brennock, analyst at London brokerage PVM Oil.
+“Instead, the energy complex has extended a rout driven by swelling global supplies and a softening demand outlook.

 Oil peaked in October on concerns that U.S. sanctions on Iran that came into force this week would deprive the oil market of substantial volumes of crude, draining inventories and bringing shortages in some regions.